304 North Cardinal St.

 The second phase of the gardening season is to plant seeds and seedlings out into your garden.
 For your first garden, I recommend growing everything outside once it’s warm enough, rather than trying to grow your own seedlings indoors prior to the start of the outdoor season.
 Learning how to start a garden is busy enough as it is without the added work of indoor seed starting.

 Although most types of plants are available as seedlings, some plants are more commonly “direct-seeded”, meaning that the seeds are sown directly in the garden once the soil is warm enough.
-In general, leafy greens and root vegetables can be sown outside in temperate areas, while tropical plants such as tomatoes are grown indoors as seedlings until all danger of frost has passed.
+In general, leafy greens and root vegetables can be sown outside in temperate areas, while tropical plants such as tomatoes are grown indoors as seedlings until all danger of frost has passed (see more details about when to transplant tomatoes outdoors).
 Many gardeners will grow their leafy greens, carrots, and sunflowers from seed directly in the garden, and buy seedlings for their tomatoes and peppers.

 Each seed packet that you purchase for your garden should have specific instructions on it for that crop.
 If not, look up the seed planting instructions in a gardening book or online.
 There are tons of tips out there for every commonly-grown garden vegetable (and even some uncommon ones!).
 You can also ask for specific tips in the Organic Gardening Community Facebook Group.